swiftlang/swift-evolution/proposals/0000-even-more-improved-integers.md

 * [SE-0091][se91] removed the necessity to dispatch generic operators through special methods.

+  All operators are now declared by protocols as `static func`s.

 * Standard Library no longer provides `+` and `-` operators for `Strideable` types.

   They were problematic, as one could have written mixed-type code like `let x: